googleinterns/admin-manageability-addon/README.md

 ```
 ![Installing](./images/add-on_icon.png)

-# Built With
+## Built With

-- [Apps Script](https://developers.google.com/apps-script) Used for creating the shole back end
+- [Apps Script](https://developers.google.com/apps-script) Used for creating the whole back end
 - [Card Service](https://developers.google.com/apps-script/reference/card-service) Used to build the UI for the add-on
+- [Python](https://www.python.org/) Used to build the script files
+- [Flask](https://flask.palletsprojects.com/en/1.1.x/) Used to create the API

+## Other Refrences

+- [Add-ons](https://developers.google.com/gsuite/add-ons/overview) Overview of an add-on with sample add-on
+- [Cloud Logging APIs](https://cloud.google.com/logging/docs)Overview of logging APIs with functionality and usage
+- [Log Entry](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry) Structure of the stackdriver logs with functionality